 But he also struggled with some pretty low lows.
 A back injury saddled him with chronic pain.
 It seemed to Shelly that the pain medicines numbed Doug’s mind and made him not care about much of anything.
 Shelly was wounded — and worried.
 She thought Doug was pushing her away, and she didn’t know how to make things right again.

 How did things get to this point? she thought.
 Is my husband depressed?
 Where did the smiles and the laughter go?
+Is something wrong with my spouse?
 This is not what I signed up for.

 Depression is an unwelcome guest that can intrude on any marriage.
-So many things can trigger it — life circumstances, chemical imbalances, undiagnosed medical conditions, a traumatic life-threatening event, spiritual struggles, broken dreams and broken promises.
+So many things can trigger it — life circumstances, undiagnosed medical conditions, a traumatic life-threatening event, spiritual struggles, broken dreams and broken promises.
 Anything on that list has the potential to set off a downward spiral of ever-worsening negative thoughts that can overwhelm even the most resilient person.
+If this sounds like your spouse, it’s okay.
+You can help your depressed spouse by walking through this with them and continuing to offer unconditional support.

 One of the biggest misperceptions is thinking that depression can’t happen to us.
 Dealing with this problem is particularly troubling for Christians.
-We somehow suppose that being a Christian means that we can’t be depressed.
-And if we are depressed, that might mean we’re not real Christians.
+We somehow suppose that being a Christian means we can’t be depressed.
+And if we or our spouses are depressed, that might mean something is terribly wrong and we’re not real Christians.
 After all, aren’t Christians supposed to be joyful?

 If we think being depressed is incompatible with our faith, we’re apt to deny any feelings of depression.
 But denial only gives depression an opportunity to gain a stronger foothold.
 None of us are immune to the brokenness of this world.